-• If you feel you need to discuss this further, or have any further questions, please speak with the person who requested your test.

-• If you're still experiencing symptoms, see your GP.

-• Family testing is not needed, but if your relatives or partner would like advice about their own risk of genetic haemochromatosis, they should speak with their GPs.
+- If you feel you need to discuss this further, or have any further questions, please speak with the person who requested your test. - If you experience symptoms like those described above, see your GP. - Family testing is not needed, but if your relatives or partner would like advice about their own risk of genetic haemochromatosis, they should speak with their GPs.